 Eligible Uses of Property Tax Assistance Proceeds Existing delinquent property taxes.
 Must be at least one property tax installment payment past due at time of application for assistance, including any voluntary or involuntary assessments Delinquency must occur prior to May, 31, 2022.
 Exclusions: Escrow amounts attributable to delinquent property tax payments that are deferred or capitalized as a result of mortgage forbearance exit plans are not eligible.
 Maximum Per Household Eligible households can receive up to \$20,000 in assistance toward their property tax delinquency.
-Assistance is limited to one-time, per household.
-Assistance Type • Assistance will be structured as a non-recourse grant.
+Households that receive assistance through this program are also eligible to receive other assistance through the California Mortgage Relief Program, with a combined assistance cap of \$80,000.
+See Mortgage Relief program term sheet for more information.
+Assistance Type Assistance will be structured as a non-recourse grant.
 Payout of Property Tax Assistance CalHFA will disburse assistance directly to the applicable County Tax Collector.
-CalHFA will make no more than one disbursement to each payee for a given household.
 CalHFA will disburse the amount quoted by the applicable County Tax Collector that is inclusive of all taxes, fees, and interest, not to exceed \$20,000, with any discrepancies to be resolved by the homeowner and applicable County Tax Collector.
-Program Launch • CalHFA launched the program on June 13, 2022.
-Program Duration The period of performance for the HAF award begins on the date hereof and ends on September 30, 2026.
-HAF recipient shall not incur any obligations to be paid with the funding from this award after such period of performance ends.
-CalHFA plans to allocate all funds by September 30, 2025.
+Program Launch CalHFA launched the program on June 13, 2022.
+Program Duration The period of performance for the HAF program ends on September 30, 2026, however CalHFA plans to allocate all funds by September 30, 2025.
 Program Application Process Applications will be accepted online through the Outreach Navigator and Intake Review (ONAIR) Portal.
 All applications will be entered into the online portal and reviewed on the reviewer portal.